TommasoTarchi/stocco/README.md

 # Stocco

 This is **Stocco**, final project for the exam Stochastic Modelling and Simulation from MSc in Data Science and Scientific Computing at University of Trieste/SISSA.
-The base model was taken from [this paper](Zhu-Efficient_simul_population_model_carcinogenesis.pdf), and my contribute consisted in adding a competition model and a spatial structure.
+I took the base model from [this paper](Zhu-Efficient_simul_population_model_carcinogenesis.pdf), and my contribute consisted in adding competition and a spatial structure.

 For an overview of the whole project see [this presentation](Stocco-Presentation.pdf).